0xsha/CloudBrute/README.md

 ## Usage
-Just download the release for your operation system and follow the usage.
+Just download the latest [release](https://github.com/0xsha/CloudBrute/releases) for your operation system and follow the usage.

 Usage:
 To make the best use of this tool, you have to understand how to configure it correctly.
 When you open your downloaded version, there is a config folder, and there is a config.YAML file in there.